mrwasp98/se2021-07-SolidarityPurchasingGroup/README.md

 Welcome to Solidarity Purchansing Group, a project developed during the Software Engineering 2 course in Politecnico di Torino (academic year : 2021/2022).

-## Bot Telegram
-It's possible to get updates via telegram (you need to be a registered user) when the list of available products for the next week is posted by a farmer.
-In order to do so, you have to:
-* open the following link:  https://t.me/SPGP07bot
-* type "/start"
-* wait for updates

 ---
 ## Table of content